Indonesia: Bali booms, Jakarta stable

 So foreigners can effectively only lease, but not truly own, an apartment for up to 70 years.
 Within this 70-year period, foreigners must also periodically renew their right to use.
 The initial hak pakai period is for 25 years, then renewed for an additional 25 years and finally 20 years.

-Additionally, the threshold or minimum property sales price that a foreigner can purchase is 1.5 billion Indonesian Rupiah, which is around USD 105,000.
+Additionally, the threshold or minimum property sales price that a foreigner can purchase is IDR 1.5 billion, which is around US$105,000.
 This minimum "purchase" price is quite high in the Indonesian context.

 Mortgage market small

 When buying small and medium houses, 77.2% of respondents used mortgage loans in Q3 2018, up from 76.42% a year earlier.
 About 15.12% make progressive payments, while 7.69% buy using hard cash, according to the central bank’s Q3 2018 Residential Property Survey.
 Despite this, the share of mortgage credits to GDP remains small, at around 2.96% in 2018, according to Bank Indonesia.

 Indonesian developers find financing challenging.
 Memories of the Asian crisis are still vivid.
 Banks tend to be extremely cautious in extending housing loans to the real estate industry, although Indonesian banks are strong and adequately capitalized.

 That’s why as of Q3 2018:

 - 55.73% of residential property development projects were financed internally

 - Only 33.95% were financed through bank loans

 - 8.69% of projects were financed by consumer payments (pre-selling)

 Rental yields good, but property investment may be unattractive for foreigners